AlmostReliable/merequester/guidebook/merequester.md

 ## Configuration

 When opening the <ItemLink id="requester"/> for the first time, you will see an overview of request settings.
-The amount of slots a single block can host is adjustable in the config.
+The number of slots a single block can host is adjustable in the config.
 Each row of the GUI represents an individual request.
 <br/>

-### Global Switch
+### Toggle Switch

-The checkbox to the left is a global switch to toggle the whole row.
-When a request is disabled, no checks or validations will run and the stock of your specified item or fluid in your system isn't being tracked.<br/>
+The checkbox to the left toggles the request configured on that row.
+When a request is disabled, no checks will run and the stock of your request will not be maintained.<br/>
 This can be used to temporarily disable a specific request or to prevent the <ItemLink id="requester"/> from emitting crafting jobs while you are still making changes to a row.
 <br/>